thechori/ylc-website/README.md

 - Spin up the PHP server and serve the files
 ```
-$ php -S localhost:<port>
+$ php -S localhost:3000
 ```

-- Open your browser of choice and navigate to http://localhost:<port>
+- Open your browser of choice and navigate to http://localhost:3000

 * Configuration